kaerhae/python-mongodb-backend/README.md

 # python-mongodb-backend
-Django backend for training purposes and maybe for the future deving!
+Flask backend for training purposes and maybe for the future deving!

 Scalable for many purposes and my aim for this project was to make it as reusable as possible.